Generative AI as a Pillar for Predicting 2D and 3D Wildfire Spread: Beyond Physics-Based Models and Traditional Deep Learning: Generative AI Applications in Wildfire Management

-\citet{falcao2023stacking} focuses on early detection of wildfire smoke plumes using a deep learning ensemble framework that integrates EfficientNetV2 (CNN), DeiT, and Swin TransformerV2 (both vision transformers).
-While generative models are not explicitly employed, the ensemble architecture—coupled with a neural network-based meta-classifier—demonstrates strong performance under challenging conditions like haze, fog, and low-contrast smoke.
-The study leverages transfer learning and data augmentation techniques to improve generalization, achieving an average accuracy of 96.46\% and an AUPRC of 95.14\%, highlighting the value of architectural diversity in image-based wildfire surveillance. \citet{ghali2022deep} targets fire classification and segmentation using UAV imagery.
-Although it does not incorporate conventional generative AI, the framework produces fine-grained segmentation masks, effectively achieving a generative outcome.
-The authors develop an ensemble classifier with EfficientNet-B5 and DenseNet-201 for fire detection and employ three segmentation models—EfficientSeg, TransUNet, and TransFire—two of which are transformer-based.
-These models address complex challenges such as detecting small fires and delineating fire boundaries in noisy, cluttered backgrounds.
-TransUNet-R50-ViT outperforms CNN-based baselines on the FLAME UAV dataset, achieving an F1-score of 99.9\%, confirming the efficacy of vision transformers in high-resolution fire segmentation. \citet{ghali2021wildfire} explores the use of vision transformers—TransUNet and Medical Transformer (MedT)—to segment wildfire regions from RGB imagery for early detection and boundary delineation.
+\cite{ghali2021wildfire} explores the use of vision transformers—TransUNet and Medical Transformer (MedT)—to segment wildfire regions from RGB imagery for early detection and boundary delineation.
 These transformers perform generative tasks by producing binary segmentation masks that can be used to simulate wildfire spread scenarios.
 The models address core challenges such as fine boundary detection, long-range dependency modeling, and feature misclassification.
 Trained on the CorsicanFire dataset, TransUNet and MedT achieve F1-scores of 97.7\% and 96.0\% respectively, outperforming conventional architectures like U-Net, U2-Net, and EfficientSeg.
-Despite slightly longer inference times (1.2s for TransUNet and 2.72s for MedT), the trade-offs are justified by improvements in spatial granularity, generalization, and robustness under diverse environmental conditions.
+Despite slightly longer inference times (1.2s for TransUNet and 2.72s for MedT), the trade-offs are justified by improvements in spatial granularity, generalization, and robustness under diverse environmental conditions. \rev{In terms of quantitative performance, TransUNet achieved an F1-score of 97.7\% with its hybrid ResNet50-ViT backbone, while MedT reached 96.0\%, each substantially exceeding the benchmarks set by U-Net (92.0\%), U2-Net (82.9\%), and EfficientSeg (94.3\%).
+Precision and recall were jointly reflected in these high F1-scores, underscoring the transformers’ capability to minimize both false positives and false negatives in fire boundary segmentation.
+Although the study did not report training time in detail, inference times were noted at 1.2 seconds for TransUNet and 2.72 seconds for MedT, representing a moderate computational overhead compared to simpler models, yet yielding superior segmentation fidelity and finer detection of small or diffuse fire regions.}